Liver Cancer Treatment

 Imaging Tests

-A combination of CT, MRI, PET scans and ultrasound may be performed to look at the size and location of the tumor.
-While you may have undergone these tests before coming to Duke, it is common for your Duke doctor to repeat these scans to personalize your treatment recommendation.
+A combination of CT scans, MRI, PET scans, and ultrasound may be performed to look at the size and location of the tumor.
+While you may have undergone these tests before coming to Duke, your Duke doctor may repeat them to personalize your treatment recommendation.

 Biopsy